Pattern Matching for Switch – Java 17

 This is because if you pass a house instance both the cases will be executed if the house has more than 4 windows.
 A house with more than four windows is still a house!

-To avoid this java 17 stops you at the compiler level and throws the below error :
+To avoid this starting java 17, you get stopped at the compiler level and throws the below error :

 A dominating label should always be placed last.